-This second stage consisted of an explanatory multiple-case study approach.
-We therein addressed the questions related to the "how" and "why" of our research.
-In this context, we were especially interested in ascertaining why CKM initiatives succeed within companies and how CKM can enhance the performance of a particular CRM processes.
+For our research purpose, we adopted an explanatory multiple-case study approach.
+In this context, we addressed the questions related to the "how" and "why" of our research question.
+We were especially interested in ascertaining why CKM initiatives succeed within companies and how CKM can enhance the performance of a particular CRM processes.
 The deployment of case studies in order to generate explanations follows the research approach proposed by Yin (Yin, 2002).